Jackson Hospital announces Employee of the Month

-Jackson Hospital congratulates Brittney Benton, RN of the Progressive Care Unit (PCU) as January Employee of the Month.
-She is celebrating just over six months at the hospital.
+Jackson Hospital congratulates Chris Deer, MD, of the Emergency Department as January Employee of the Month.
+Dr. Chris Deer is celebrating one year at Jackson Hospital.

-The award luncheon was Friday, Jan.
+The award luncheon held Friday, Jan.
 31, and recognized all employees nominated for Employee of the Month.
 Hospital CEO Jim Platt expressed thanks on behalf of the board of trustees, administration, and employees, indicating the number of great things employees achieved during the month.
+He said, “Our biggest strength is our staff and culture providing excellent care to patients.”

-“Our biggest strength is our staff and culture providing excellent care to patients,” Platt said.
+Dr. Deer was recognized for offering to take a patient to the airport in Tallahassee to catch a flight to Tampa.

-Benton was recognized for brightening the day of a 1-year-old who was being admitted to PCU.
-Benton unwrapped several of her children’s Christmas presents and gave them to the patient, to comfort and calm the child’s fears.
-The parents of the patient were so very appreciative of Benton’s thoughtful and generous act.
+The patient had been seen at Jackson Hospital after a car wreck on I-10 and had no method of transportation to the airport to catch the flight.
+The patient was so appreciative of Dr. Deer’s selfless act.

 Post a comment as